majacQ/firecracker/docs/jailer.md

   device.
 - By default the VMs are not asigned to any NUMA node or pinned to any CPU.
-  The user must manage any fine tuning of resource partitioning via cgroups, by using the `--cgroup` command line argument or by using the `--node` argument.
+  The user must manage any fine tuning of resource partitioning via cgroups, by using the `--cgroup` command line argument.
 - It’s up to the user to handle cleanup after running the jailer.
 One way to do this involves registering handlers with the cgroup `notify_on_release` mechanism, while being wary about potential race conditions (the instance